chriscodex/ChrisCodeX/README.md

 - I'm a Computer and Systems Engineer (BSc.)
 - I'm a Full Stack Developer

-If you have an idea in mind, we can build it together.
+If it can be imagined, it can be programmed.

 ## I am into: